Mitles1234/Miles-Cutting---Assesment-Task-2----OOP---SE/PROJECT_DOCUMENTATION.md

 #### Subroutine (Combat)
 ```
 BEGIN Combat (Enemy, Room)
-	IF Enemy.type = ‘Fir’ THEN
+	IF Enemy Type is ‘Fir’ THEN
 		Type = ‘Fire’
-	ELIF Enemy.type = ‘Wat’ THEN
+	ELIF Enemy Type is ‘Wat’ THEN
 		Type = ‘Water’
-	ELIF Enemy.type = ‘Nat’ THEN
+	ELIF Enemy Type is ‘Nat’ THEN
 		Type = ‘Nature’
 	ENDIF